The Replacements (band): Early major-label releases (1985–1988)

 Let It Be attracted the attention of major record labels, and by late 1984 several had expressed an interest in signing the Replacements.
 Financially, the band was not doing well; they were not selling enough records to recoup their expenses, and money from shows went to recording costs, hotels, travel, food and instrument repairs.
 Bob Stinson worked a day job as a pizza chef.
 Twin/Tone was not being paid reliably by distributors, and the sales of Let It Be were not high enough to justify extra promotion.
 "It was time for a major label to take over," according to the label's co-owner Stark.
 The band was close to a major-label contract but often alienated label representatives by intentionally performing badly in concert; their 1985 live album, The Shit Hits the Fans, was an example of their concert performances at the time.

 One label, the Warner Bros.
 Records subsidiary Sire Records, eventually signed the Replacements.
 The band admired the label head, Seymour Stein, who had managed the Ramones, and Stein recruited Tommy Ramone as producer for their first major-label album, Tim, released by Sire in October 1985.

-The band spent the remainder of 1985 and the first half of 1986 touring behind Tim.
-In mid-January 1986 the Replacements received a last-minute request to appear as the musical guests on the edition of January 18 of Saturday Night Live, replacing the scheduled act, the Pointer Sisters, who had been forced to cancel only days before the show.
+For the rest of 1985 and the first half of 1986 the band toured behind Tim.
+In mid-January 1986 the Replacements received a last-minute request to appear as the musical guests on the January 18 episode of Saturday Night Live, replacing the scheduled act, The Pointer Sisters, who had been forced to cancel only days before the show.
 The invitation was partly thanks to the show's musical director of the time, G.E.
-Smith, who was a Replacements fan but, as a result of their shambolic and profanity-laced performance during the late-night live broadcast, SNL producer Lorne Michaels banned them from ever returning to the show (although Westerberg returned as a solo artist in 1993.)
-They performed "Kiss Me on the Bus" while completely intoxicated, and after playing an out-of-tune "Bastards of Young" (during which Westerberg audibly called out "Come on fucker" just off-mic) they returned to stage wearing mismatched iterations of each other's clothing.
-In a 2015 interview recorded for the Archive of American Television, G. E. Smith recalled that although the band had performed well for the early evening pre-taped dress rehearsal performance, one of the band's crew then smuggled alcohol into their dressing room and they spent the next few hours drinking (with the guest host, Harry Dean Stanton) and taking drugs.
+Smith, who was a Replacements fan.
+However, as a result of their shambolic and profanity-laced performance during the late-night live broadcast, SNL producer Lorne Michaels banned them from ever returning to the show (although Westerberg returned as a solo artist in 1993, and was even allowed to play a Replacements song.)

+After playing an out-of-tune "Bastards of Young" (during which Westerberg audibly called out "Come on fucker" just off-mic) the band returned to stage wearing mismatched iterations of each other's clothing and performed "Kiss Me on the Bus" while completely intoxicated.
+In a 2015 interview recorded for the Archive of American Television, G. E. Smith recalled that although the band had performed well for the early evening taped dress rehearsal performance, one of the band's crew then smuggled alcohol into their dressing room and they spent the next few hours drinking (with the guest host, Harry Dean Stanton) and taking drugs.
 According to Smith, by the time of the late-night live broadcast they were so intoxicated that on their way to the stage to perform, Bob Stinson tripped in the corridor, fell over onto his guitar and broke it, and Smith had to hurriedly loan him one of the SNL house band's spare instruments.